-Is this unit part of an HA-pair? )yes ♥ no Will the load balancer form part of a one armed set-up (i.e. sar ne subnet as servers)? 🔘 yes 🖲 no Then the load balancer will form part of a two-armed set-up.
-(See Quickstart guide for further explanatio We will now configure the load balancer's network interfaces: Enter the IP address for the INTERNAL interface eth0: 192.168.2.21 Enter the netmask for interface eth0: 255.255.255.0 Enter the IP address for the EXTERNAL interface eth1: 10.0.21 Enter the netmask for interface eth1: 255.255.255.0 low we will configure the DNS and gateway settings for the load b alancer.
-Enter the IP address of the default gateway: 10.0.0.1 Enter the IP address of the nameserver: 10.0.0.1 low we will configure the first Virtual Service.
-Enter the port number for the Virtual Service: 80 Enter the IP address of the first Real Server (backend): 192.168.2.60 Please check that all your settings are correct!
-Submit
+Is this unit part of an HA-pair?
+O yes o no Will the load balancer form part of a one armed set-up (i.e. sar ne subnet as servers)? 🔘 yes 🖲 no Then the load balancer will form part of a two-armed set-up.
+(See Quickstart guide for further explanation We will now configure the load balancer's network interfaces: Enter the IP address for the INTERNAL interface eth0: 192.168.2.21 Enter the netmask for interface eth0: 255.255.255.0 Enter the IP address for the EXTERNAL interface eth1: 10.0.21 Enter the netmask for interface eth1: 255.255.255.0 Now we will configure the DNS and gateway settings for the load b alancer.
+Enter the IP address of the default gateway: 10.0.0.1 Enter the IP address of the nameserver: 10.0.0.1 Now we will configure the first Virtual Service.
+Enter the port number for the Virtual Service: 80

 Check that your settings are correct and click Submit.
 Once the wizard is complete the load balancer is configured and ready to use.
-Note that the wizard can also be run via the console by running the command Ibwizard as described on the console welcome screen.